Saichethan/Counteracting-Music-to-Crash-Your-Car-with-ML/README.md

 * Physical (Athlete or non Athlete)
 * Age

-There are some myths about dangerous song while driving like "'Hey Mama' – the Black Eyed Peas", "'Dead on Arrival' – Fall Out Boy", "'Paper Planes' – MIA" why are they considered dangerous is this a biased research or what are underlying relationships are our interest also.
+There are some myths about dangerous song while driving like
+* "'Hey Mama' – the Black Eyed Peas"
+* "'Dead on Arrival' – Fall Out Boy"
+* "'Paper Planes' – MIA"

+why are they considered dangerous is this a biased research or what are underlying relationships are our interest also.

 and how to counter them with machine learning